-Residents in long-term care facilities need to have an advocate to ensure their quality of life and quality of care.
+Residents in long-term care facilities sometimes have questions about their residents' rights and concerns regarding their quality of care, and quality of life.

 Whether through individual contact with residents or systemic advocacy, the Ombudsman makes a difference in the lives of residents in long-term care facilities.
 Each year, GECAC's Ombudsman helps nearly 250 seniors and their families resolve issues.
 We believe all long-term care residents deserve dignity, support, and respect.

 Ombudsmen work to resolve problems related to the health, safety, welfare, and rights of individuals who live in licensed long-term care facilities such as nursing homes, personal care homes, assisted living facilities, or who receive long-term care services in the community.